act-rules/act-rules.github.io/_rules/form-field-accessible-name-is-descriptive-e0ca31.md

 #### Failed Example 2

-Label that is coded with the `p` element and associated by the aria-labelledby attribute.
-The label does not describe the purpose of the associated element.
+The label that is coded with the `p` element and associated by the `aria-labelledby` attribute provides an [accessible name][] which does not describe the purpose of the associated element.

 ```html
 <p id="label_fname">Menu</p>